 We sincerely apologize for the delays in deliveries due to the Covid-19 pandemic.
 Orders from 29th March will only be fulfilled from 15th April.

-To show you how sorry we are, we are sending you a 15% off gift card with your package.
-You can use it on any purchase from our website, and it has no expiration.
+We are sending you a 15% off gift card with your package to show you how sorry we are.
+You can use it on any purchase from our website, which has no expiration.

 Example #4: Personal apology email

-I hope you had a terrific graduation and that my belated wishes find you well.
+I hope you had fabulous graduation and that my belated wishes find you well.

-I would love to take you out to dinner next week, my treat.
-Please give me a call.
+I would love to take you to dinner next week, my treat.
+So please give me a call.